Vanadium: History

 In 1911, German chemist Martin Henze discovered vanadium in the hemovanadin proteins found in blood cells (or coelomic cells) of Ascidiacea (sea squirts).

 Characteristics

 Vanadium is an average-hard, ductile, steel-blue metal.
-It is electrically conductive and thermally insulating.
 Vanadium is usually described as "soft", because it is ductile, malleable, and not brittle.
 Vanadium is harder than most metals and steels (see Hardnesses of the elements (data page) and iron).
 It has good resistance to corrosion and it is stable against alkalis and sulfuric and hydrochloric acids.
 It is oxidized in air at about 933 K (660 °C, 1220 °F), although an oxide passivation layer forms even at room temperature.
+It also reacts with hydrogen peroxide.